frequency-chain/frequency/designdocs/user-handles.md

 ### Governance to alter handle retirement period

-As a network frequency should allow governance to alter the handle retirement period.
+As a network, Frequency should allow governance to alter the handle retirement period.
 This extrinsic will allow governance to alter the handle retirement period.

 ``` rust
 Input